reddmetrics/cartodb-clj/README.md

 # About

-This is a simple Clojure client for [CartoDB](http://cartodb.com) with OAuth support.
+This is a very simple Clojure library for the [CartoDB](http://cartodb.com) Maps and SQL API.
+It includes support for authentication via CartoDB API tokens and OAuth.

 ![](http://i.imgur.com/3e4n0.png)